-We engaged in light conversation throughout the meal, mostly Natalie amusing us with stories, and then, "So...Gavin do you work with my mother or are you a client?"
+We engaged in light conversation throughout the meal, mostly Natalie amusing us with stories, and then I gave in to my curiosity.

 "Uh," you could practically see the gears turning in his head, he was obviously trying to find an excuse or answer, "we don't know each other very well."

 Natalie walked over to me.
 "Hi, I'm Natalie and I just turned seven.
 I'm not afraid to talk to you even though I think Hunter is," she tossed a look at Hunter when she said the last part.

 "My name's Danielle and I'm seventeen," I said, turning and stooping down to be on her level.

 "You're going to be my new sister, y'know that, right?"